rguthrie000/rguthrieDivvyBikes/README.md

 # rguthrieDivvyBikes
 Plan your Divvy Bike ride in Chicago using the Divvy Bikes Planner!

 Map-based application to show historical trip times for trips between starting and ending Bike Stations of your choice.
-The app mines 5.8M records of trip data for 2018 and 2019 provided by Divvy.
+The app mines 5.8M records of bike trips data for 2018 and 2019 provided by Divvy.

 This a MERN app; the server is Express/Node JS using MongoDB to serve the list of stations and trip information, and the client is a React app using the Google Maps API for the Chicago map.

 The package was initialized from a MERN template stored on GitHub.
 This template was built by the react package's create-react-app script for the npm CLI.

 The app is deployed on GitHub pages at: